oraichain/oraichain-price/README.md

 * To continuously and automatically request and collect tokens' prices using Oraichain, it is recommended to use Cosmosjs powered by Oraichain to easily interact with the network.

-* There are three steps to finally retrieve the the tokens' prices:
+* There are three steps to finally retrieve the tokens' prices:

 ### 1. Prepare the .env file